Bibliography

 Fuhrmann, Manfred, and Joachim Gruber, eds.
 Boethius.
 Wege der Forschung 483.
 Darmstadt: Wissenschaftliche Buchgesellschaft, 1984.

 Galonnier, Alain.
-Anecdoton Holderi ou Ordo generis Cassiodorum. Éléments pour une étude dll’authenticité boécienne des Opuscula Scra.
+Anecdoton Holderi ou Ordo generis Cassiodorum. Éléments pour une étude dll’authenticité boécienne des Opuscula Sacra.
 Preface by Fabio Troncarelli.
 Philosophes Médiévaux 35.
 Louven: Peeters, 1997.

 Gibson, Margaret, ed.
 Boethius: His Life, Thought and Influence.
 Oxford: Basil Blackwell, 1981.

-Glei, Reinhold F, Nicola Kaminski, and Franz Lebsanft, ed.
-Boethius Christianus?: ‪Transformationen der Consolatio philosophiae in Mittelalter und früher Neuzeit [Boethius Christianus?
+Glei, Reinhold F, Nicola Kaminski, and Franz Lebsanft, ed. ‪Boethius Christianus?: Transformationen der Consolatio philosophiae in Mittelalter und früher Neuzeit [Boethius Christianus?
 The Reception of Boethius’ “Consolatio Philosophiae” in the Middle Ages and Early Modern Age].
 Berlin: De Gruyter, 2010.
-[In German, Italian, French, and English]

 Green-Pedersen, Niels Jørgen.
 The Tradition of the Topics in the Middle Ages: The Commentaries on Aristotle’s and Boethius’ Topics.
 Munich: Philosophia Verlag, 1984.